GetStream/stream-django/README.md

 feed = feed_manager.get_feed('flat', request.user.id)
 activities = feed.get(limit=25)['results']
 enriched_activities = feed_manager.enrich_activities(activities)
 ```

-#####Change how models are retrieved
+####Change how models are retrieved

-The enrich class that comes with the packages tries to minimise the amount of database queries; models are grouped by their model class and then retrieved with a pk__in query.
+The enrich class that comes with the packages tries to minimise the amount of database queries.
+The models are grouped by their class and then retrieved with a pk__in query.
 You can implement a different approach to retrieve the instances of a model subclassing the ```stream_django.enrich.Enrich``` class.

 To change the retrival for every model you should override the ```fetch_model_instances``` method; in alternative you can change how certain models' are retrieved by implementing the hook function ```fetch_<model_name>_instances```

 ```
 class MyEnrich(Enrich):
     '''
     Overwrites how model instances are fetched from the database